-Located in Rua Visconde de Caravelas, our center features large classrooms with large windows overlooking a residential area of Rio de Janeiro—20-minutes (walk) away from the world famous Rua Atlantica in Ipanema with its awesome beach.
+iTTi Rio TEFL center is located in Rua Siqueira Campos of Rua Atlantica in Ipanema.
+It features large classrooms with large windows overlooking a residential area of Rio de Janeiro—10-minutes (walk) away from the world-famous Rua Atlantica in Ipanema with its awesome beach.
+It couldn’t be better situated.

 Complimentary Portuguese classes of 1 hour per week are available for beginners or intermediate learners.
 Additional Portuguese classes can be arranged for a fee.